What is music therapy?

 Music Therapy Sessions

-Music therapy sessions are offered after school hours or on the weekends.
+Music therapy sessions are offered after school hours, on the weekends and school holidays.
 Sessions can be individual or within a group setting.
 Sessions vary in length from 30 minutes to 1 hour.
 An initial assessment is recommended and lasts approximately 45 minutes and includes a written report.

 Talk with us – music therapy can work for you too.